dalong0514/readnotes/20200106计算原文/2020121Full-Stack-Vuejs2-and-Laravel5/2020121Full-Stack-Vuejs2-1001.md

+# 1001.
+Deploying a Full-Stack App to the Cloud

 Now that the functionality of Vuebnb is complete, the final step is to deploy it to production.
 We'll use two free services, Heroku and KeyCDN, to share Vuebnb with the world.

 Topics covered in this chapter: